Hollenbeck Bike Lanes

 Cars build up behind cyclists in the vehicle lane and illegally swerve into oncoming traffic to pass cyclists.

-The City's proposed Alternative 1 will:
+The City's proposed Option 1 is the only safe option.
+It will:

 -

-Install buffered bike lanes, consistent with Caltrans guidance.
+Install buffered bike lanes.

 -